marcel-zisser/emerald/libs/features/dashboard/README.md

-# project-owner
+# dashboard

 This library was generated with [Nx](https://nx.dev).

 ## Running unit tests

-Run `nx test project-owner` to execute the unit tests.
+Run `nx test dashboard` to execute the unit tests.